 The companies said the FTC request was expected and that under federal law the deal could close as soon as 30 days after they comply, or sooner if the agency dispenses with the waiting period.
 The chains plan to respond promptly to the request, remain optimistic about the regulatory process, and will continue to cooperate with the FTC as it conducts its review of the proposed combination, they said.

-The integration plan will be designed to ensure a “smooth and productive transition,” the companies said, and to realize the projected $400 million to $600 million in annual cost savings by the third year of the merger.
+The chains expect to realize $400 million-$600 million in annual cost savings by the third year of the merger.